A Day in Disney World, Like No Other

 My friend is a veteran of visiting Disney World.
 He went the first time with just his wife.
-The other visits were with each of his four children when the youngest was about 5 years-old.
-During the 6-days/5-nights visits, a day was reserved for each Theme Park, plus a day for Typhoon Lagoon & speed boats, and a day of shopping in Lake Buena Vista Village.
+The other visits were with each of his four children: A day was reserved for each Theme Park, plus a day for Typhoon Lagoon & speed boats, and a day of shopping in Lake Buena Vista Village.

 But of all the days at Disney World, this day was like no other.
 The day began with a reservation for “Breakfast with Disney Characters” at the “Empress Lilly” paddle-wheel boat.
 Different Disney Characters visited each table.
 When Donald Duck arrived at my friend’s table, he motioned to the 5-year-old son to hand-over his beloved, Mickey Mouse stuffed animal.
-Donald then threw Mickey as hard as he could, over the table, into the wall behind the family.
-SPLAT..
+The Donald Duck Character then threw Mickey as hard as he could, over the table, into the wall behind the family.
+SPLAT!

 The stunned silence was broken by raucous laughter, except for the 5-year-old son, who threw a round-house right that missed Donald’s beak by inches.
 It was decided to move on to MGM Studios.